Linkumori/Linkumori-Addon/privacy-policy-cli.md

 ## Why This Tool Exists

 The CLI exists mainly to support open-source licence compliance.
 Linkumori bundles and modifies third-party code under LGPL-3.0, which requires that source code, modification history, and build instructions be made available.
-The CLI provides a reproducible build process to meet these requirements — generating copyright docs, commit history, and a verifiable build.
+The CLI provides a reproducible build process to meet these requirements — generating copyright notices, commit history, and a verifiable build.

 It also handles practical tasks: merging URL-cleaning rule sets, managing the Public Suffix List, compiling font assets, packaging, and optionally signing the extension.